-The Lithium-ion battery is proprietary technology developed by Viridi Parente to ensure that HWI maintains access to its needed power supply, while balancing the associated economic demands of providing that power.
+The Lithium-ion battery is a proprietary technology developed by Viridi Parente to ensure that HWI maintains access to its needed power supply while balancing the associated economic demands of providing that power.

 HWI CAN MAXIMIZE ECONOMIC VALUE THROUGH EFFICIENT USE OF DISTRIBUTED RESOURCES SUCH AS STORAGE, UPGRADED HVAC SYSTEMS AND CONTROLS ALONG

 WITH BUILDING AUTOMATION, WHILE SIMULTANEOUSLY ACHIEVING SUSTAINABIL IT Y OBJECTIVES.

 The storage device will be integrated with HWI’s building automation system.